sheldonrampton/recruiter/README.txt

 Building the distribution
 -------------------------

-If you want to check out the distribution via git from drupal.org, you need to follow these instructions to build the distribution from scratch.
-If you have downloaded to complete tarball, you can skip these steps and jump directly to the installation instructions.
+Follow this instructions to build the distribution from scratch, e.g. using the latest development version from the Git repository.
+If you have downloaded an already packaged tarball, you can skip these steps and jump directly to the installation instructions.

 Recruiter is distributed with a .make file and one .profile file.
 The .make file defines what packages must be downloaded and the .profile file is responsible for configuring all those modules.

-Befor building the recruiter distribution you need two things:
+Before building the recruiter distribution you need two things:

  * Drush (http://drupal.org/project/drush)
  * Drush Make (http://drupal.org/project/drush_make)